BN0v0/Cryptographic-Library/README.md

 ## Desciption
 User-friendly C++ library built to embedded sytems and IoT devices.
 Built to ensure a level of security to IoT communications, specially to constrained IoT devices.
 This library includes the encryption algorithms as AES, DES, 3DES or TDES, Blowfish.
-All encryption algorithms include ECB (Electronic CodeBook) mode and CBC (Cipher-block chaining) in the encryption and decryption process, except RSA.
+All encryption algorithms include ECB (Electronic CodeBook) mode and CBC (Cipher-block chaining) in the encryption and decryption process.

 ## Examples
 You have some examples in the examples folders, that can help you using the algorithms.